haxpor/ssp1-fastlane/README.md

 * `fastlane test` - will allow testing for both normal tests and UI tests
 * `fastlane screenshots` - will take screenshots and output them into `./screenshots` folder.
 Taking screenshots done as part of UI Tests.

+More information on steps, along with visual results at my blog post ["Hands-On Fastlane"](https://wasin.io/blog/2017/01/15/hands-on-fastlane.html).

 # Reference

 * [xctool](https://github.com/facebook/xctool) - extension of Apple's xcodebuild